 Plication involves folding the tissues around the outlet inward to reduce its size.
 The concept of plication is similar to suturing, but the devices differ.
-BWH’s Endoscopy Centeris the only location in the US where endoscopic gastric plication is currently performed for weight regain after RYGB/LSG.
+Only the BWH’s Endoscopy Center currently performs endoscopic gastric plication in the US for weight regain after RYGB/LSG.

 Ongoing studies show that in 6 months patients lost on average 10.7 percent of their initial weight.

 GSC evaluates patients for adherence to lifestyle changes before considering an endoscopic procedure.
-We only want to put patients through a bariatric procedure if they are committed to maintaining a healthy lifestyle afterward.
+We only want to perform a bariatric procedure on patients who are committed to maintaining a healthy lifestyle afterward.
 Patients must commit to eating well and exercising alongside the performance of an endoscopic procedure.